MKaczmarski07/Nirvana/README.md

 - The application is publicly available under the MIT license.
 - The project is educational and is not used for commercial purposes.
-- Music was taken from https://pixabay.com and is not mine.
-To honor the authors, my music player also displays the artist name.
+- Music was taken from https://pixabay.com as royalty free and is not mine.

 ## Special thanks 🙏🏽